waldronmatt/musicWebTemplate/README.md

 Free website template built for musicians / artists to promote their music and connect with their audience.

-Website features a homepage hero image, mailing list form, local music player, album hero image, news, press, and shows section, YouTube video player, and a responsive picture modal.
+Website features a homepage hero image, local music player, album hero image, news, press, and shows section, YouTube video player, responsive picture modal, and a mailing list form.

 Template is designed for speed, responsiveness, and simplicity.